eddygk/aws-infra-ai-showcase/ROLE_HIERARCHY.md

 ```

 ---
-*This is an executive directive from Byte and Eddy defining Claude's operational boundaries.*
+*This is an executive directive from Byte and Eddy defining Claude's role as the primary code generator and infrastructure executor.*